Page Reviewed / Updated - Feb. 2015

 While previously only available in certain areas of the state, the PDA Waiver is now available statewide in all 67 counties.
-However, this waiver is not an entitlement.
-This means that even though one meets all the eligibility requirements, it does not necessary mean they will immediately be able to receive services.
-Waiting lists can exist.
+Unfortunately, this waiver is not an entitlement.
+This means that even though one meets all the eligibility requirements, it does not necessary guarantee they will immediately be able to receive services.
+Waiting lists can exist for those who qualify.
 However, they are managed at the county level therefore in some areas there may be immediate availability and in other areas a wait may be required.

 Recommended Articles For You